taprobane99/iMac5KLinux/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/9582ea63-e0ce-40f9-a59e-b0b105edfa54" />

+Issues: microphone currently not working on imac 17,1

 # Wide Gamut (P3) Colour Support

 You will notice the iMac colours look very saturated.
 In Ubuntu toggle your display scaling to a different value and back again to generate `~/.config/monitors.xml` (show hidden files in Files to find this from your Home folder).